mangled/MangledMud/readme.md

 Trying it out
 -------------

-We are running a server at TODO, you can try the MUD out by, say telnet'ing in to it: `telnet xyz 4201`.
-For documentation see the associated "Three's Unabridged Dictionary of Commands".
-HOW DO WE KEEP MARKDOWN AND HTML??????
+We are running a server at `f8f8ff.com` on port `2525`.
+You can try the MUD out by, say telnet'ing in to it: `telnet ip-address 2525` (you will need to lookup the ip address).
+For documentation see the associated "Three's Unabridged Dictionary of Commands" - See [Running](#Running).

 Install
 -------